wp-plugins/ziplist-recipe-plugin/readme.txt

 == Screenshots ==

-1. The ZipList Recipe Plugin icon is located next to the other "Upload/Insert" media icons.
+1. The ZipList Recipe Plugin icon appears as a fork and spoon on the visual editor toolbar.
-2. It's easy to enter the basic information for your recipes: the title, the ingredients, and the instructions for preparing the recipe.
+2. It's easy to enter the basic information for your recipes: the title, the ingredients and the instructions for preparing the recipe.
-3. There is no limit on the number of ingredients you can add.
+3. There is no limit to the number of ingredients you can add.
 4. And if you want to add even more information about your recipe, such as your rating of the recipe, or the serving size, all you have to do is click the "More Options" link, and you can!
 5. You can fill out as many or as few additional options as you would like.
 6. Once you click the "Add Recipe" button, a placeholder image will be inserted into your post where your recipe will go.
+If you need to edit your recipe, simply click on the spoon and fork icon in the visual editor toolbar (you do not need to click on the recipe placeholder as you did in previous releases of the plugin).
 7. Once you preview or publish the post, your recipe will be there with all your microformats... without any extra work from you!
 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.
-9. But what if you want to make changes to the recipe you just entered?
-All you have to do is click on the placeholder image, and then click on the big fat edit image (the left-hand one).
-10. Make your changes and click the "Update Recipe" button...
-11. Edited!
-Easy as can be.

 == Changelog ==
+2.5 Bugfix Release

+* Fixes problem of not properly opening recipe dialog in separate window on some sites
+* Documentation updates for new editing method

 2.4 Editor Upgrade, Performance and Bugfix Release